ptejada/darkroom/README.md

-# Imager [In Development]
+# Darkroom [In Development]
-Imager is a PHP GD wrapper library to easily manipulate images.
+Darkroom is a GD wrapper library to easily manipulate images in PHP.
 The core functionality of the library is implemented in the form of recipes which makes extending the image editor natural and intuitive.

 ## Requirements
-The Imager library has the following requirements:
+The Darkroom library has the following requirements:
 - PHP 5.6+
 - GD Extension

 ### Installation
+The library is still under development but you can still give it try.
-Use composer to install the library in your project
+Use composer to install the library in your project:
 ```
-composer require ptejada/imager
+composer require ptejada/darkroom:dev-master
 ```
-**Note:** The composer package is not yet live so the above command won't work.

 ## Getting Started
 The library API is inspired by the options and actions that an image editor GUI would have.
 The result is a fluent and